Bolsonaro Discharged From Hospital After Intestinal Blockage - UrduPoint

 "I had to go on a diet, I did what I had to do.
 I wanted to leave from day one, but they wouldn't let me.
 I hope that in about 10 days I will be able to eat a rib eye steak," Bolsonaro told reporters as he left the hospital.

 "It seems that my stomach was on fire.
-The cause was an intestinal obstruction, which is common in those like me that have undergone surgery, after the stabbing," said Bolsonaro, who spoke to journalist for half an hour.
+The cause was an intestinal obstruction, which is common in those like me that have undergone surgery, after the stabbing," said Bolsonaro, who spoke to journalists for half an hour without wearing a face mask.

-There had been fears Bolsonaro, 66, might need surgery to clear the obstruction, although that was quickly ruled out.

 He has undergone surgery six times since he was stabbed in the abdomen in 2018 on the campaign trail.

-Because of his abdominal problems, Bolsonaro has been told to "chew food well, eat lighter meals, exercise, walk," head of the medical team at the hospital, Antonio Macedo said on Saturday.
+Because of his abdominal problems, Bolsonaro has been told to "chew food well, eat lighter meals, exercise, walk," the head of the medical team at the hospital, Antonio Macedo, said on Saturday.

 Bolsonaro's health scare came at a difficult time for the president who last week saw his disapproval rating climb to an all-time high.